Treythan/SoTF-Customizable-Hotkeys/README.md

 ### Instructions
 - Press F10 to open/close the menu once you are in game
-- Enter the item name you wish the key to be bound to in the corresponding text box (see supported iten names below)
+- Enter the item name you wish the key to be bound to in the corresponding text box (see supported item names below)

 ### Supported Item Swaps
 - "Tactical Axe"